Deployment exposes a secret in output#

 Recommendation#

-Consider removing any output values that return secret values in code.
+Consider removing any deployment output values that return secret values or use secure outputs.

 Examples#